Why Do We Need Weight Decay in Modern Deep Learning?: Weight decay for overparametrized deep networks: additional experiments and details

 In this section, we report additional experimental results related to Section~\ref{sec:overparam_deep_learning} in the main text.

-\myparagraph{Training curves for VGG and ResNets.} In Fig.~\ref{fig:main_train_CE} we report the train cross entropy for VGG and ResNet18 on CIFAR-10 and ResNet34 trained on CIFAR-100.
-We can observe how when weight decay is used in combination with large LR, the train cross entropy stabilizes at some approximately constant level.
-In Fig.~\ref{fig:resnet_train_CE} we report the train cross entropy for scale-invariant ResNet on the sphere in Fig.~\ref{fig:train_CE_si_resnet} and for standard ResNet trained with weight decay and different large LRs in Fig.~\ref{fig:train_CE_standard_resnet}.
-In both cases we can observe different levels of stabilization for the cross entropy depending on the LR deployed in the large-LR phase.
+In Fig.~\ref{fig:jac_resnet_cifar} we report analogous results for the jacobian norm and test error of the EMA for Resnet18 on CIFAR10.
+In Fig.~\ref{fig:cifar-part-a-main} and \ref{fig:main_train_CE} we report the train CE for VGG and ResNet18 on CIFAR-10 and ResNet34 trained on CIFAR-100.
+We can observe how when weight decay is used in combination with large LR, the train CE stabilizes at some approximately constant level.

 \myparagraph{Connection between SGD covariance and Hessian.} Much of the literature related to implicit bias relies on the assumption that the covariance of the noise of SGD is strictly related to the hessian of the loss function as discussed in Sec~\ref{sec:overparam_deep_learning}.
 Denoting the Hessian $\text{H}(\vw) := \nabla^2 \LL(\vw)$ we can write it as the so-called Gauss-Newton decomposition \citep{sagun2017empirical,papyan2018full} $\text{H}(\vw) = \text{G}(\vw) + \text{E}(\vw)$.
-To measure the cosine similarity (CS) between $\text{w}(\vw)$ and the covariance $\Sigma_{t}$ we compute
+To measure the cosine similarity (CS) between $\text{H}(\vw)$ and the covariance $\Sigma_{t}$ we compute

-where $v$ is sampled from the Gaussian distribution in $\mathbb{R}^{p}$ and $\text{cos}(u,v) = \nicefrac{\langle u, v \rangle}{\nor{u}\nor{v}}$.
-The results are reported in Fig.~\ref{fig:cosine_sim}
+where $v$ is sampled from the Gaussian distribution in $\mathbb{R}^{p}$ and $\text{cos}(\vu,\vv) = \nicefrac{\langle \vu, \vv \rangle}{\nor{\vu}\nor{\vv}}$.
+The results are reported in Fig.~\ref{fig:cosine_sim}.